Google Apps security director Eran Feigenbaum discusses data security in the cloud in this exclusive RSA Conference 2011 interview.

 for our customers.

-Marcia Savage: Sometimes the Enterprise customers say
+Marcia Savage: Sometimes the Enterprise customers say they

 want to be able to evaluate themselves, the service provider.